Louisiana

 E. Effect of expungement

 Dissemination by background screeners: Louisiana law prohibits private data-gatherers from disseminating expunged information: See La.
 C. Crim.
 Proc. art.
-974(A):“A private third-party entity, excluding a news-gathering organization, that compiles and disseminates criminal history information for compensation shall not disseminate any information in its possession regarding an arrest, conviction, or other disposition after it has received notice of an issuance of a court order to expunge the record of any such arrest or conviction.”
+974(A): “A private third-party entity, excluding a news-gathering organization, that compiles and disseminates criminal history information for compensation shall not disseminate any information in its possession regarding an arrest, conviction, or other disposition after it has received notice of an issuance of a court order to expunge the record of any such arrest or conviction.”

 F. Expungement by redaction

-Art 985 – If a record includes the name of more than one individual and one or more of the individuals is entitled to an expungement of an arrest or conviction, any individual entitled to an expungement may petition the court to have records related to the arrest or conviction of the individual expunged by redaction.
+Article 985 – If a record includes the name of more than one individual and one or more of the individuals is entitled to an expungement of an arrest or conviction, any individual entitled to an expungement may petition the court to have records related to the arrest or conviction of the individual expunged by redaction.

-Article 985.1 – Apart from the other expungement provisions, a felony arrest record can be expunged at any time if the arrest resulted in a misdemeanor conviction.
-Only the felony arrest record is expunged; the misdemeanor conviction record remains.
+Interim expungement of felony arrest records resulting in misdemeanor conviction: Article 985.1 – Apart from the other expungement provisions, a felony arrest record can be expunged at any time if the arrest resulted in a misdemeanor conviction.
+Only the felony arrest record is expunged; the misdemeanor conviction record remains (unless otherwise eligible).
 There is no limit on the number of times this may be done.

 G. Juvenile records